 High School Engineering Summer Internship

-Draper’s High School Internship Program provides high school students the opportunity to apply their interests in science, technology, engineering, and math to real-world problems having open-ended components, design constraints, and specified deliverables.
-The program is a six-week, paid summer research internship for rising juniors and seniors (students must be 16 years of age or older) in July and August.
+Draper’s High School Internship Program provides high school students the opportunity to apply their interests in science, technology, engineering, and math (STEM) to real-world problems having open-ended components, design constraints, and specified deliverables.
+The program is a six-week, paid summer research internship for rising juniors and seniors (students must be 16 years of age or older) from July through August.
 Teams of three to four students work on defined projects under the supervision of a Draper engineer or scientist.
 Upon completion of the internship, the teams present their results to members of their engineering group, fellow students, and other invited guests from within Draper.

 Although the program focuses on laboratory work, students have the opportunity to attend Draper scientific seminars and presentations.
 Students tour a number of different labs within the organization over the summer.